StuPro-TOSCAna/TOSCAna/docs/dev/webapp/getting-started.md

 If you change the `environment.prod.ts` the deployment with the rest of the stack won't work.

-### Serve the WebApp
+### Serve the web app

 In the app root folder run:
 ```bash
 yarn start
 ```
-You now can view the WebApp in your browser at this address: [http://localhost:4200](http://localhost:4200).
+You now can view the web app in your browser at this address: [http://localhost:4200](http://localhost:4200).